 As a social enterprise and charity, The Women’s Organisation seeks to understand our impact on the people we work with, the environment we work in and the way we use resources – our social impact.

 We do this by using the SAN social accounting and audit process to consider our social impact and how we create social value, so that we can accurately and impartially assess our performance and impact on the people, organisations and communities that we work with.

 Measuring Social Impact and Value

-Social accounting and audit allows us an organisation to build on its existing monitoring, documentation and reporting systems to develop a process whereby we can account fully for our social, environmental and economic impacts, report on its performance and draw up an action plan to improve on that performance.
-By using the social accounting and audit process we can understand our social impact on those that benefit and build in accountability by engaging with our key stakeholders.
-In this way we can prove its value and improve our performance and impact.
+Social accounting and audit allows us as an organisation to build on our monitoring, documentation and reporting systems to develop a process whereby we can account fully for our social, environmental and economic impacts, report on our performance and action-plan to continuously improve what we do.
+By following this approach, we seek to understand our social impact on those that we work with whilst building accountability and engaging with our key stakeholders.
+In this way we can prove the value of our work and improve our performance and impact.

 Since the Public Services (Social Value) Act 2012 we have continued to demonstrate how public funds have enabled us to achieve “additional benefit to the community from a commissioning/procurement process over and above the direct purchasing of goods, services and outcomes”.